Exawind/nalu-wind/docs/source/user/examples/ABLexample.rst

 The case uses periodic boundary conditions on the sides (east, west, north, south), a wall-model in the bottom wall and a stress free boundary condition at the top of the domain.
-A PI controller is used to drive the velocity at a given height.
+A proportional controller is used to drive the velocity at a given height.
-The PI controller adjusts the forcing at each time-step to match a given planar average velocity at a given height.
+The controller adjusts the forcing at each time-step to match a given planar average velocity at a given height.
+More information about the controller can be found in :ref:`abl_forcing_term`.
 It takes about 10,000 [s] for the the turbulence to develop.
 The example runs for 20,000 [s].